ReFreeKV: Towards Threshold-Free KV Cache Compression: Experiments

 \subsection{Experimental Settings}

-\paragraph{Backbones} Our experiments are conducted with three LLM families of different model sizes: Llama3-Instruct with size of 8B/70B, Mistral-7B-Instruct-V0.3, and Qwen2.5-Instruct with size of 7B/32B/72B.
-We implement our \method upon the released codebase of SnapKV\footnote{https://github.com/FasterDecoding/SnapKV}.
-For the reduced attention matrix $A'$, we set $k=1$ in practice (ablation provided in Section~\ref{ssec:ablation}), and set $m=4$ for the initial cache ranking stage.
+\paragraph{LLM Backbones} Our experiments are conducted with three LLM families of different model sizes: Llama3-Instruct with size of 8B/70B, Mistral-7B-Instruct-V0.3, and Qwen2.5-Instruct with size of 7B/32B/72B.
+We implement our \method upon the released codebase of SnapKV\footnote{~\url{https://github.com/FasterDecoding/SnapKV}}.
+For the reduced attention matrix $A'$, we set $k=1$ in practice (ablation provided in Section~\ref{ssec:ablation}), and set $m=4$ for the initial ranking stage.

 \paragraph{Datasets} For comprehensive evaluation, we evaluate \method on datasets of both short and long context length of different domains, including mathematics, science, and commonsense reasoning on GSM8K \cite{DBLP:journals/corr/abs-2110-14168}, GPQA \cite{DBLP:journals/corr/abs-2311-12022}, TheoremQA \cite{DBLP:conf/emnlp/ChenYKLWMXWX23}, TruthfulQA \cite{DBLP:conf/acl/LinHE22}, and CoQA \cite{DBLP:journals/tacl/ReddyCM19}.
 We also include tasks from Longbench \cite{DBLP:conf/acl/BaiLZL0HDLZHDTL24} with 8 datasets spanning document comprehension, summarization and coding.
 Appendix~\ref{app:datasets} provides a detailed description and statistics for all \textbf{13 datasets}, along with how they are utilized in our experiments.